Katrin Helling-Plahr: Political positions

 Along with Karl Lauterbach, Swen Schulz, Otto Fricke and Petra Sitte, Helling-Plahr was one of the authors of a cross-party initiative in 2021 to liberalize the legal framework for assisted suicide in Germany.

-Amid the COVID-19 pandemic in Germany, Helling-Plahr joined forces with six other parliamentarians – Dirk Wiese, Heike Baehrens, Dagmar Schmidt, Janosch Dahmen, Till Steffen and Marie-Agnes Strack-Zimmermann – on a cross-party initiative in 2022 to support legislation that would require all adults to be vaccinated.
+Amid the COVID-19 pandemic in Germany, Helling-Plahr joined forces with six other parliamentarians – Dirk Wiese, Heike Baehrens, Dagmar Schmidt, Janosch Dahmen, Till Steffen and Marie-Agnes Strack-Zimmermann – on a cross-party initiative in 2022 to support legislation that would have required all adults to be vaccinated.

 Personal life

 Helling-Plahr is married to lawyer Alexander Plahr.
 The couple has two children.